IVera96/IVera96.github.io/_pages/about.md

 > Some of the things that shaped me, inspired me, or simply made me go *wow*:

 - “The Art of Statistics” – for data that speaks clearly
-- Andrew Ng’s ML course – for the lightbulb moments 💡
 - Logic puzzles & math games – for joy and mental gym
 - Dashboards that tell a story – because design *matters*
 - Multilingual conversations – where code and culture meet
+- Cooking with intuition – because recipes are just another kind of algorithm 👩‍🍳

 ---

 ## ☀️ One last thing

-Before being a data analyst, I’m a human being — enthusiastic, open-minded, and always learning.
+Before being a data analyst, I’m a human being — warm, curious, and always learning.
 If my work reflects a bit of that spark, then I’m on the right track 💫